jonathancardosoliveira/jonathancardosoliveira/README.md

 <h1 align="center">Hi 👋, I'm Jonathan Oliveira</h1>
 <h3 align="center">A passionate student for software development.</h3>

+- 🔭 I’m a student of software enginnering on UTFPR.
-- 🌱 I’m currently an intern on CISS(software house).
+- 🌱 And currently an intern on CISS (software house).

 - 📫 How to reach me **jonathancardosoliveira@gmail.com**